dphummel/dphummel.github.io/_posts/2024-10-5-PromptManagement.md

 tags:
 ---
 # Generative AI Prompt Management: Best Practices with GitHub
-Have you ever created the perfect AI prompt, only to lose it in a sea of chat logs or notes?
+Have you ever created the perfect Generative AI prompt, only to lose it in a sea of chat logs or notes?
 As Generative AI usage skyrockets, effective prompt management is becoming important.
 Let's explore how treating prompts like code can revolutionize your AI workflow.

 ### Generative AI Growth
 Generative AI is rapidly evolving into a general-purpose technology across the United States.
 The growth is staggering: according to EMARKETER, 100.1 million people in the US will use Generative AI at least once per month in 2024, a nearly 900% increase from 7.8 million in 2022.